fttlov/JCAdvance/README.md

    * **12 slots (7.50 ms)** $\rightarrow$ $1000 / 7.50 =$ **133.3 Hz**
    * **24 slots (15.0 ms)** $\rightarrow$ $1000 / 15.0 =$ **66.7 Hz**

-The built-in OSD displays the **actual incoming packet rate (Hz)** for each connected device.
-The number shown in the OSD is literally a counter of how many of these over-the-air packets the Windows OS managed to receive and process over the last second.

 ### 2. Expected OSD Metrics for Supported Controllers

 | Device | Connection | Expected OSD Rate | Transmission Details |